Conformal field theory for annulus SLE: partition functions and martingale-observables: Conformal Fock space fields

 An excursion reflected Brownian motion (ERBM) $B_{D_r}^{ER}$ in a doubly connected domain $D_r$ is a strong Markov process stopped at the outer boundary of $D_r$ that acts like a Brownian motion when it is away from $\pa D_r$.
 Also it reflects on the inner boundary of $D_r$ at a random point chosen according to the harmonic measure from $\infty$ whenever it hits the inner boundary.
 It is well known that ERBM is conformally invariant and so is the Green's function for ERBM.
 See \cite{lawler2011defining,MR2992562} for more details.
+We also remark that ERBM is a special case of a more general process called Brownian motion with darning \cite{chen2016chordal}, which can be constructed using Dirichlet form theory.
+See also \cite{MR3706737} for another generalization of ERBM, called obliquely reflected Brownian motion.